murtiko/geojedis/README.md

                 .build();

 <p>It is possible to customize the circuit breaker, or disable it (by setting to null):</p>
+<p>For more info on resilience4j refer to https://resilience4j.readme.io/docs/circuitbreaker</p>

         CircuitBreakerUtil util = CircuitBreakerUtil.getInstance(myCustomCircuitBreakerRegistry);
         GeoJedisConfig config = new GeoJedisConfig().setsetCircuitBreakerUtil(util); // null to disable circuit breaker